mstephen19/apify-click-events/README.md

 (**page**: _Page_) => `Promise<void>`

 Rather than blocking `window.open` on all pages, you can set `blockWindowOpenMethod` in _ClickManagerOptions_ to `false`, and use this method on a page prior to doing any clicks that might result in `window.open` being called.

+### `await ClickManager.displayHiddenElement(page, selector)`

+(**page**: _Page_, **selector**: _string_) => `Promise<void>`

+Sometimes, instead of actually clicking the element in order to make is visible on the page, all you need to do is add the "active" or "open" classes, or set its "visibility" to "visible" or "display" to "block".
+Use this utility to do all four of those things at once to the first element on the page matching the specified selector.